What if Ken was... And what if Takeru was the one who...

 Sparrow: That Scene in Digimon Adventure 02, Episode 19:

 Takeru's actions in episode 19 are a culmination of all his issues coming to a head at once, all triggered by Ken.
 Since it is a sort of release of tension Takeru's been holding for a while, before we get to episode 19, it's important to talk about how by this point in the series Takeru is carrying around significantly more anger and hatred for the Kaiser than the other characters.
-Obviously, with the Kaiser being the primary antagonist, all the characters have good reasons to be angry at him, but Takeru really seems to take it personally in a way other characters don't.
+Obviously, with the Kaiser being the primary antagonist at this stage, all the characters have perfectly good reasons to be angry at him, but Takeru really seems to take it personally in a way others don't.

 Besides the separation of his family, Takeru's deepest and most affecting trauma is the loss of Angemon in Adventure episode 13.
 This manifests most obviously as Takeru being extremely touchy about threats to his partner, particularly outside the framework of a "normal" battle.
 In episode 11, the Kaiser manages to briefly capture Patamon and gets dangerously close to putting an Evil Spiral on him.
 Daisuke, still conflicted about fighting Taichi's Evil Spiral-controlled partner, stands helplessly and doesn't direct his own partner to attack the Kaiser and stop him.
 Takeru is so furious at Daisuke's inaction that he almost gets in a fistfight with him before Miyako breaks the two of them apart.

-In the end the Kaiser isn't successful at getting the Spiral on Patamon, and he's returned to Takeru unharmed, but there is absolutely no doubt this is something Takeru holds onto, nursing a grudge in the background he's probably not conscious of.
+In the end the Kaiser isn't successful at getting the Spiral on Patamon, and he's returned to Takeru unharmed, but there is absolutely no doubt this is something Takeru holds onto, given his already-established pattern of holding grudges and general issues with "upset manifesting as anger".
 Fast-forward a bit to episode 19, where the Kaiser jabs at this sensitive spot again...

 As Shiha notes, quote: "This is Takeru getting the closest we ever see him to being a genuine sadist [...] blowing up in anger out of nowhere with a passive-aggressive demeanor, [...] mixing the [smiling] ^^ front he puts on with his tendency to blow up angrily at anything that cuts him a little too emotionally close."